sbmlteam/libsbml/README.txt

   format of providing getters and setters for each variable stored within the class.

-* Interfaces for C, C++, Java, Python, Perl Lisp, MATLAB and Octave.
-  C and C++ interfaces are implemented natively; the Java, Perl, and Python interfaces are implemented using SWIG, the Simplified Wrapper Interface Generator; and the rest are implemented using custom hand-written interface code.
+* Interfaces for C, C++, Java, Lisp, Python, Perl, MATLAB, Ruby and Octave.
+C and C++ interfaces are implemented natively; the Java, Perl, Python, and Ruby interfaces are implemented using SWIG, the Simplified Wrapper Interface Generator; and the rest are implemented using custom hand-written interface code.

 * Well tested: version 3.0.0 has over 1280 unit tests and 5800
   individual assertions.
 The entire library was written using the